Frequently Asked Questions (FAQ) at Denison State Bank

 What's the difference between Account Balance and Memo Balance?

-The "account balance" is the ledger balance of record as of end of business the previous business day.
+The "account balance" is the daily ending balance of from the previous business day.
 The "memo" balance or "available balance" is your real-time balance that includes electronic deposits and withdrawals applied to your account since then, such as direct deposit payment, ATM withdrawals, online/mobile deposits and withdrawals, exception holds, Visa Debit Card purchases, and other automatic withdrawals.

 Why doesn’t DSB pay interest on Commercial checking accounts?

 Even though it is legal for banks to pay interest on business checking accounts, we have elected to not pay interest on our Commercial checking, mainly because it is still a better deal for the business customer to receive the current earnings credit rate on Commercial checking than if we paid interest.
 DSB may have to alter its decision on this if and when interest rates rise, but for now, Commercial checking remains a noninterest-bearing account with an earnings credit applied.

 Business customers can elect to open an interest-bearing Business NOW account, but again the Commercial checking earnings credit is higher.
 The bank reserves the right to switch a Business NOW account to a noninterest-bearing Commercial checking account based on our discretion and the account activity level.
 Written notification will be sent to the account holder if we do this.